Family and inter-generational work

 For the eighth episode, I created ‘Why Don’t You Make An Image Out Of Simple Data?’.
 In the video, I looked at how we can record information from simple daily observations and turn them into something else, so that numbers (or snails!) can become colours, or letters can become patterns; how we can turn one way of looking at something into another way of seeing it.
 To follow this episode all you need is some paper and felt-tip pens (and maybe some snails).
 Video edited by Gabrielle Milanese.

-I've been involved with a number of FPG's Family Days, which aim to engage families with the current exhibition, meaning no two days are alike.
+I've been involved with a number of FPG's events, which aim to engage families and young people with the current exhibition, meaning no two days are alike.

 2018